Application

 EEMBC CoreMark Software is a product of EEMBC and is provided under the terms of the CoreMark License that is distributed with the official EEMBC COREMARK Software release.
 If you received this EEMBC CoreMark Software without the accompanying CoreMark License, you must discontinue use and download the official release from www.coremark.org.

-By default, this application runs for 600 iterations, you can also change this in Makefile. e.g. Change this
+• By default, this application runs for 800 iterations, you can also change this in Makefile. e.g. Change this -DITERATIONS=800 to value such as -DITERATIONS=5000

 Note

-based boards supported in Nuclei SDK, we suggest to change-DITERATIONS=600
+• For example, for the gd32vf103 based boards supported in Nuclei SDK, we suggest to change -DITERATIONS=800 to -DITERATIONS=5000

 How to run this application: